mcarvin8/sf-decomposer/README.md

     </labels>
 ```

-If `<fullName>` isn't found in the nested element, the plugin will look for any other potential unique ID elements for the provided metadata suffixes (see `CONTRIBUTING` section for more information).
+If the default unique ID elements are not found in the nested element, the plugin will look for any other metadata specific unique ID elements (see `CONTRIBUTING` section for more information).

 If a unique ID element is not found in the nested element, the short SHA-256 hash of the element contents will be used to name the decomposed file, as shown below.